-Spatial and temporal distribution of atmospheric components of special relevance to the exchange of energy and water at the earth surface.
 Components of the radiation and heat balance of the earth surface as affected by differing atmospheric, soil and surface cover conditions.
 Factors controlling evaporation and transpiration under freely-available and restricted water supply conditions, and methods for the measurement and estimation of evapotranspiration.
 Characteristic patterns of energy and water exchange for differing types of natural or man-modified land surface.
-Present and past world climatic patterns in relation to energy and water balance principles.
 Man's modification of factors affecting the local climate in rural and urban settings.

-Laboratory work is directed toward developing an appreciation of the operational principles and limitations of instruments commonly used in radiation and water balance studies, and toward the practical application of energy and water balance models for evaluation of the climatic environment as related to catchment hydrology, agricultural productivity and land resource management problems.
+Laboratory work is directed toward developing an appreciation of the operational principles and limitations of instruments commonly used in radiation and water balance studies.
+An introduction is given to the practical application of energy and water balance models for evaluation of the climatic environment as related to catchment hydrology, agricultural productivity and land resource management problems.